hemuba/The-InvestorThing-backend/README.md

 ![Build](https://img.shields.io/badge/build-passing-brightgreen)
 ![Profile](https://img.shields.io/badge/Profile-dev%2Fprod-orange)

+> 🧱 *This backend is the first building block of the full InvestMate platform.*
+> Upcoming modules include a web dashboard, analytics engine, and automation tools.

-Spring Boot REST API for managing stock investments.
+**InvestMate** is a Spring Boot REST API designed to manage and analyze your investment portfolio.
-Provides -at the moment- read-only access to two Oracle database tables: `STOCKS` and `CURRENT_STOCKS`.
+It currently integrates with Oracle Database and supports operations for both **Stocks** and **ETFs**.

 ---

 ## 🚀 Features

-- ✅ Read-only operations (GET) for both general and current stocks // POST, DELETE, PUT and PATCH method to be added.
+- ✅ CRUD for **Stocks** and **Current Holdings**
-- ✅ JPA repositories: `StockRepository` and `MyStockRepository`
+- ✅ CRUD for **ETFs** and **Owned ETFs**
-- ✅ DTO response structure: `StockDTOResp`, `MyStockDTOResp`
-- ✅ DTO request structure: `StockDTOReq`, `MyStockDTOReq`
+- ✅ DTO structure (Request/Response)
-- ✅ Centralized JSON response via `ApiResponse`
+- ✅ Centralized JSON responses with `ApiResponse`
-- ✅ Profile-based config: `application-public.yml`, `application-secrets.yml` handled via `application.yml`
+- ✅ Global error handling via `@ControllerAdvice`
+- ✅ Input validation with Jakarta Validation
 - ✅ Logging with SLF4J + Logback
-- ✅ Custom Exceptions `NotFoundException`, `BadRequestException`, `MultiStatusException`, `UnprocessableEntityException` hanlded via GlobalExceptionHandler class.
+- ✅ Multi-profile support: `dev` / `prod`
-- ✅ Input validation with `jakarta.validation`
+- ✅ Modular service and repository layers
+- 🔜 Scheduled price updates, analytics, and statistics modules (coming soon)

 ---